 Skinny Gingerbread Pancakes

 These fluffy Skinny Gingerbread Pancakes are bursting with warm holiday spices.
-Serve them up, along with Starbucks coffee, Christmas morning or any morning for the most perfect seasonal treat!
+Serve them up, along with a piping hot mug of coffee, Christmas morning or any morning for the most perfect seasonal treat!

 Sweetened with molasses and flavored with gingerbread spices- gingerbread pancakes are a Christmas morning tradition at the Lee Household, but I could honestly eat them year round.
 They appear a bit thicker than the typical pancake, but don’t worry, these are light and tender.